magento/devdocs/src/marketplace/sellers/code-sniffer.md

 ## Tools and environments used

-The Magento Code Sniffer is based on the [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) and uses [Magento Coding Standard](https://github.com/magento/magento-coding-standard/) as a ruleset.
+The Magento EQP Code Sniffer is based on the [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) and uses [Magento Coding Standard](https://github.com/magento/magento-coding-standard/) as a ruleset.

 You can complete Code Sniffer testing in a development environment by using Composer to install PHPCS and the Magento Coding Standard as a global dependency for a particular project.